-In the spirit of a healthy January (and after a month of unadulterated Christmas piggery on my part), I suggested that my boyfriend and I try out the brunch menu at London’s most successful vegetarian restaurant, The Gate.
+In the spirit of a healthy January (and after a month of unadulterated Christmas piggery on my part), I suggested that my boyfriend and I try out the brunch menu at one of the city’s most successful vegetarian restaurants, The Gate London.
 Opened in 1989 and now with a successful sister restaurant in Islington, The Gate continues to go from strength to strength and I was keen to see what the fuss was about.

 Our visit on Saturday 11th January unfortunately got off to a disappointing start.
 Once we’d been shown to our table, we were informed that the brunch menu that I had spent a good few days salivating over was apparently not available.
 We weren’t really given a reason as to why it wasn’t running (but it can’t have been an issue with ingredients being available because it wasn’t an issue with a single dish, it was the entire menu).
 It did get the meal started off on a negative footing as we had planned for a brunch and kind of felt as though we were being forced to order a la carte as a way of getting us to spend more money.